praveencash/python-mini-projects/README.md

 > A simple task manager that lets users add, view, and delete tasks with a clean menu interface and input validation.

 **File:** `To-Do list.py`

+---

+### 6. Contact Book App
+> A menu-based contact manager where users can add, view, search, and delete contacts using a Python dictionary.

+**File:** `Contact Book.py`